Vets-Who-Code/course-development-guide/README.md

 ## Evaluate the Learners Performance
 > :warning: TODO: Provide a detailed example that shows how the outcomes from the activities will be used to evaluate how well a learner meets the overall performance objectives

-## Provide Feedback on Performance.
-> :warning: TODO: This section should provide instructors/mentors with a good reference on how to tie the learners performance back to the performance objective by providing either corrective or confirming feedback.